November 29, 2022

 Finding the right balance between power and simplicity is the key.

-Here are some things to look for in your system.
+Here are some things to include as part of your system.

 Your leave tracking system would ideally integrate with tools you’re already using, like Slack, Microsoft Teams, etc.

-For example, it would make sense to be able to request and approve leave within Slack, if you’re already using it to communicate, share files, etc.
+For example, it would make sense to have leave requests and approvals happen inside Slack, if you’re already using it to communicate, share files, etc.